-Trying to craft that perfect Ireland itinerary for 7 days, while keeping things on a budget?
-You’ve come to the right place to figure out what to see in Ireland in 7 days on a budget!
+Trying to craft that perfect itinerary for 7 days in Ireland?
+You’ve come to the right place to figure out what to see in Ireland in 7 days!

 While there are a lot of things to see in Ireland, in just a week it’s possible to cover the highlights of Ireland and get a good taste for the Emerald Isle.
 So if you’re wondering what to see in Ireland in 7 days on a budget, I’ve got you covered in this post with a suggested Ireland 7 day itinerary that takes in the best of this amazing country (and may well leave you wanting to come back for more).

 Ireland is relatively compact, making it possible to explore Ireland in 7 days.
 And thanks to an abundance of transportation options, it’s relatively easy to get around quickly and affordably.
 What’s more, while Ireland is certainly not a traditional budget travel destination, traveling Europe cheaply in Ireland is more doable than you might imagine.
 You’ll be rewarded well for the effort – Ireland is a land of fascinating history, famous hospitality, and lush, stunning scenery.